minqi/hnatt/docs/README.md

 import util.yelp as yelp
 (train_x, train_y), (test_x, test_y) = yelp.load_data(path=YELP_DATA_PATH, size=1e5, train_ratio=0.9)
 ```
 You can also choose to polarize the Yelp ratings into binary labels, corresponding to negative and positive sentiments, by passing in an optional argument, `binary=true`.
+The resulting training and test sets will be balanced.

 Now you're ready to train your model:
 ```python